aash1910/TradezellAdmin/App Publish Resources/APP_STORE_SUBMISSION_GUIDE.md

 **Promotional Text (170 chars max - optional but recommended):**
 ```
-🚀 NEW: Real-time package tracking with live GPS!
-Send packages faster and safer than ever.
+NEW: Direct messaging with riders!
+Set your own delivery price and communicate directly with riders.
 Download now and get your first delivery quote instantly!
 ```

 **Support URL:**